 It is important that you run your dog diet choice through your vet, as this can sometimes vary for different breeds of dogs.

-Here is the danger that a lot of people don’t know!!!
+Here is the danger that people don’t know!!!

 In fact, some nutrients are considered dangerous to a dog’s health under this condition.

-A food diet that contains high levels of sodium and phosphorus are very bad for a dog with kidney disease although this depends on the quantity.
+A food diet that contains high levels of sodium and phosphorus is very bad for a dog sick with kidney issues although this depends on the quantity.